Oil rises 2% on hopes for U.S.-China trade deal

 "With the positive jobs report and the Fed recently lowering interest rates, I think it definitely eases some concerns around U.S. economic growth," McGillian said.
 "Worries about economic growth are largely in Europe and Asia."

-U.S. crude inventories <USOILC=ECI> rose by 5.7 million barrels in the week to Oct.
+U.S. crude inventories rose by 5.7 million barrels in the week to Oct.
 25, dwarfing expectations for an increase of just 494,000 barrels.
-[EIA/S]

 U.S. crude production soared nearly 600,000 barrels per day in August to a record 12.4 million, buoyed by a 30% increase in Gulf of Mexico output, government data released on Thursday showed.